 - Get Started with Bloomreach Content tutorial, specifically Milestone 4: Create a Component

-- About Bloomreach Content tutorial, specifically Site Development
+- Developer Experience guide, specifically Site Development

 The hierarchical model-view-controller (HMVC) design pattern is central to the site configuration model and the main end product derived from it: pages.
 Each page is a layout tree consisting of containers and components.
 Each component consists of a model (content and/or product data), a view (presentation), and a controller (logic).
 All three of these are managed through Bloomreach Content: